When Will My Son Start Nursery?

 Attending a nursery helps children become more independent.
 They learn self-help skills like dressing, eating, and following routines without constant parental assistance.
 This newfound independence boosts their confidence and prepares them for the transition to formal schooling.

 Nursery acts as a stepping stone to primary education.
-Children get accustomed to following schedules, listening to teachers, and participating in group activities.
-This early exposure helps ease the transition to kindergarten, ensuring they feel comfortable and ready for a more structured learning environment.
+Children become accustomed to following timetables, listening to teachers, and participating in group activities.
+This early exposure helps ease the transition to Reception class, ensuring they feel comfortable and ready for a more structured learning environment.

 Is Your Child Too Young for Nursery?